angular/angular-ja/adev-ja/src/content/guide/hydration.en.md

 ---

 This feature ensures a consistent user experience, preventing user actions performed before Hydration from being ignored.

-NOTE: if you have [incremental hydration](guide/incremental-hydration) enabled, event replay is automatically enabled under the hood.
+NOTE: If you have [incremental hydration](guide/incremental-hydration) enabled, event replay is automatically enabled under the hood.

 ## Constraints